tartabit/compact-binary-client-zencross/README.md

-# Zencross Low-Powered UDP Client
+# Compact Binary Client for Zencross

 This project provides a reference implementation of a UDP protocol that is efficient and simple to encode and decode for use with Murata cellular modules and the Tartabit IoT Bridge.

+More information about the binary protocol can be found here: https://github.com/tartabit/compact-binary-protocol

 ## Overview